gregmsanderson/fly-hello-laravel/README.md

 You should be able to visit `https://your-app-name.fly.dev` and see the home page.

-## Build, deploy and run a Laravel application on Fly
+## Build, deploy and run any Laravel application on Fly

-In this guide we'll learn how to package a Laravel application into an image that's ready to deploy to Fly's global application platform.
+In this guide we'll learn how we packaged this Laravel application into an image ready to deploy to Fly's global application platform.

 This is _slightly_ more complicated than it is for other runtimes since PHP does not include a web server.
 We need to add one.
 Here we use nginx.